Analysis of optimal preconditioners for CutFEM: CutFEM for interface problems

 Here $\F_{g,i}$ is a suitable subset of faces in $\OmhGamma$.
 Furthermore, $\bar \alpha$ is a certain averaging of $\alpha_1$ and $\alpha_2$, depending on the choice of $\average{\cdot}$.
 The jump of the finite element function $u_h$ across $\Gamma$ is given by $\spacejump{u_h}=(u_{1,h}-u_{2,h})_{|\Gamma}$.
 For the averaging operator $\average{\cdot}$ there are different possibilities, cf. \cite{Hansbo02,BZ11,ReuskenLehrenfeld2017} or the overview in \cite{PhDLudescher}.
 For the case of linear finite elements optimal discretization error bounds for this method are derived in \cite{Hansbo02}.
 For the higher order case, but without the ghost-penalty term $G_h(\cdot,\cdot)$, optimal discretization error bounds are derived in \cite{ReuskenLehrenfeld2017,ReuskenLehrenfeld2018}.
 These analyses can be extended to the case with the ghost-penalty stabilization.

 Since we do not assume quasi-uniformity of the triangulation, the scalings with $h$ and with $h^{-1}$ are element-wise, e.g., $(h^{-1}u,v)_{\Gamma}:=\sum_{T\in \cTG} h_T^{-1}(u,v)_{T\cap \Gamma}$.
 The parameters $\gamma >0$, $\beta >0$ are fixed.
 The bilinear form $G_h(\cdot,\cdt)$ is the ghost penalty stabilization.
 Different equivalent variants of this stabilization are known in the literature, cf. \cite{Burman2010,Preuss2018,LehrenfeldOlshanskii2019}.
-The choice of a particular variant of this stabilization is not relevant for the analysis in this paper. \begin{remark} \rm In practice the method above is not feasible because integrals over cut simplices $T \cap \Omega_i$ and over the interface segments $T \cap \Gamma$ are difficult to compute.
-For linear finite elements ($k=1$) one usually replaces $\Gamma$ by a suitable piecewise linear approximation $\Gamma_h$.
+The choice of a particular variant of this stabilization is not relevant for the analysis in this paper. \begin{remark} \rm The cut simplices $T \cap \Omega_i$ and the interface segments $T \cap \Gamma$ can have fairly general geometric shapes.
+This makes it difficult to develop an efficient quadrature for the computation of integrals over $T \cap \Omega_i$ or $T \cap \Gamma$.
+For linear finite elements ($k=1$) one usually replaces $\Gamma$ by a suitable piecewise linear approximation $\Gamma_h$, which then results in simple geometric shapes.
 For higher order finite elements the isoparametric approach introduced in \cite{LehrenfeldHO} can be used.
 In that approach one assumes that the interface is represented as the zero level of a level set function.
 The fundamental idea is the introduction of a (level set function based) parametric mapping $\Theta_h$ of the underlying mesh from a geometrical reference configuration to a final configuration, cf. Fig. \ref{LRPAPER:fig:idea}.
 We refer to \cite{LehrenfeldHO} for the definition of $\Theta_h$.